THEA - Theatre

 THEA 180E.
 Performing Arts Seminar (1).

 Cross-listed as DANC 180E.
 Interdisciplinary introduction to the School of Performing Arts.
 Students study performance, design and production of theatre, music theatre and dance.
-First semester students in the School of Performing Arts interact and collaborate with each other for a greater understanding of performing arts.
-Students crew one show on the season calendar.
+First year students in the School of Performing Arts interact and collaborate with each other for a greater understanding of performing arts.
 Students also break out into individual program areas of department-specific modules when appropriate.
-Repeatable for credit.

 THEA 218.
 Movement for the Performer (3).